razoyo/magic_mirror/README.md

 We copied the contents of the dist/ directory to the mm-server/dist directory, which served the application.

 ## Production environment
 We used Chromium, which has a kiosk mode, to display the Magic Mirror.
-The kiosk mode runs a browswer without the status bar, address bar, etc....just the display window.
+The kiosk mode runs a browser without the status bar, address bar, etc....just the display window.
 After starting the [mm-server](https://github.com/amnotafraid/mm-server) on the Raspberry Pi, we used this command to display the Magic Mirror in Chromium:
 ```
 chromium-browser --kiosk localhost:3000
 ```